This page provides useful information and documents about the Access NI process.

 Upper Newtownards Road

-As part of the application process you will need to enter a PIN Number - please see below your provincial union’s PIN:
+As part of the application process you will need to enter the following PIN Number: 379080.

 Who should apply for AccessNI Disclosure?

 ALL coaches involved with junior sections/youth sides and ALL volunteers involved with junior sections/youth sides apply through Cricket Ireland using the ENHANCED DISCLOSURE WITH BARRED LIST check.

 Click here for the Enhanced Disclosure Application process (further useful information and documentation to support your application is also available here)

 Please be aware that it is necessary for an individual in a key responsibility role in your club (e.g. Chairman, Secretary, Club Welfare Officer etc.) to see your identification documents and sign this document off for you.
 This document must be sent to Cricket Ireland to accompany your AccessNI application.